Spectral analysis of the zigzag process: Introduction

 Our results rely for a significant part on the explicit solution of the eigenvalue and resolvent equations, which is possible if $\lambda_{\refr} = 0$.
 We anticipate that the results can be extended to $\lambda_{\refr} \neq 0$ and to a wider variety of function spaces, using an approach based upon characteristic matrices \cite{Kaashoek1992}, which will be the focus of further research.

-The results of this work are the following.
+The structure of this work is as follows.
+First, in Section~\ref{sec:notation-assumptions} we introduce notation and our main assumptions which are used throughout this document.
 In Section~\ref{sec:semigroup} we construct, imposing minimal assumptions and taking a purely analytical approach, the zigzag semigroup $(P(t))_{t \geq 0}$ on $L^2(\mu)$, where we characterize the domain of the infinitesemal generator $L$ explicitly (Theorem~\ref{thm:semigroup}).
 Under mild conditions it is established that the resolvent of $(P(t))_{t \geq 0}$ is compact with immediate strong implications for the spectrum.
-Then, in Section~\ref{sec:generatorspectrum} the spectrum of the zigzag semigroup is studied under the assumption of unimodality of $e^{-U}$ and vanishing refreshment, $\lambda_{\refr} \equiv 0$.
+Then, in Section~\ref{sec:generatorspectrum} the spectrum of the zigzag semigroup is studied under the assumption of unimodality of $e^{-U}$ and vanishing refreshment, $\lambda_{\refr}(x) = 0$ for all $x$.
 It turns out that in this case we can find a holomorphic function $Z : \C\rightarrow \C$ such that the spectrum of $L$ is identical to the roots of $Z$ (Theorem~\ref{thm:spectrum}).
 Under a further suitable polynomial growth condition on the potential function, a spectral mapping theorem is shown to hold, so that the spectrum of $(P(t))_{t \geq 0}$ can expressed in terms of the roots of $Z$ (Theorem~\ref{thm:spectralmapping}), yielding in particular a characterization of the spectral gap of $(P(t))_{t \geq 0}$ in $L^2(\mu)$ (Theorem~\ref{thm:decay}).

 Interestingly, if $U$ is symmetric, as discussed in Section~\ref{sec:symmetric}, then the state space $L^2(\mu)$ can be separated into two subspaces that are invariant with respect to the zigzag semigroup.
 In particular this implies a decomposition of the spectrum (Theorem~\ref{thm:spectrum-symmetric}).
-In Section~\ref{sec:perturbation} we determine the effect of small perturbations of the generator on the spectrum of the zigzag semigroup, allowing us to study the effect of a small non-zero refreshment rate.
-In Section~\ref{sec:examples} some fundamental examples are discussed along with a numerical illustration of the spectrum.
+In Section~\ref{sec:perturbation} we determine the effect of small perturbations of the generator on the spectrum of the zigzag semigroup, allowing us to study the effect of a small non-zero refreshment intensity.